 A battery-tied inverter creates its own local power grid which is independent from the utility’s grid.
 To make use of this power an electrician needs to connect the power output from the inverter either to new power outlets or to existing power outlets through the building’s main fuse box.
 Keep in mind that the 1-phase VAC generated by a battery-tied inverter is not synchronized to the utility grid and so cannot be used in combination with the utility grid to power any 3-phase loads.

-The LiFePO4 battery is extremely durable and has a design life of 20 years.
+The GEL battery is durable and has a design life of up to 12 years.
 Each charge/discharge cycle reduces the maximum capacity of a battery, more so the deeper the cycle is.
-After 2000 cycles that are 100% deep, 3000 cycles 75% deep, or 5000 cycles that are 50% deep, a LiFePO4 battery will have lost 20% of its maximum capacity.
+After 750 cycles that are 50% deep, or 1800 cycles 30% deep, a GEL battery will have lost 20% of its maximum capacity.
 This is called one service life.

 When the capacity has fallen beyond what you are willing to accept, it is time to replace the battery.
 This is usually after two service life cycles have been consumed.
-So if the average cycle per day is 75% deep then the battery can be considered exhausted after 3600 cycles or 10 years.
+So if the average cycle per day is 3% deep then the battery can be considered exhausted after 3600 cycles or 10 years.
 Keep in mind that GEL batteries must never be left in a discharged state for any longer periods as that will reduce their maximum capacity.